AymanM7/Bolt-Hackathon-Submission/README.md

 Mobile responsive, fast-loading UI built with TailwindCSS

 ## 🛠️ Tech Stack
 Build fully with Bolt.new for Bolt hackathon.
-Used Figma to build a wire frame of my project.
+Used Figma to build a wireframe of my project.

 ## Challenges Faced
 Simulating intelligent ML behavior using  prompts within token limits